 “The course must be completed by January 1, 2021 , and will count towards the required CE for renewal.
 The bill does not require that this course be taken again for future renewal cycles.”

-As of now, for some of the profession mentioned above, this course is a one-and-done course for current licensees and not something they will need to retake each renewal.
+As of now, for some of the professions mentioned above, this course is a one-and-done course for current licensees and not something they will need to retake each renewal.
 What I do not know is if massage therapists moving to Florida will be required to take the course and if it will become part of the Florida massage school curriculum in the future.
-As of now, I do not see it as an application requirement.
+As of now, I do not see it as an application requirement, only a renewal requirement.

 By January 1, 2021, Massage establishments will be required by law to post a sign regarding human trafficking in a conspicuous place accessible to employees.

 Here are some quick sign requirements.
 The sign must: